Skip to content

 Spinach contains a lot of folic acid and is therefore a good source of vitamin B9.

-The general intake recommendations for folate are geared more towards avoiding deficiency symptoms than towards optimal health.
-Under certain circumstances, it may make sense to consume more folate than recommended by nutritional societies.
+The general intake recommendations for folate are geared more toward avoiding deficiency symptoms rather than optimal health.
+Under certain circumstances, it may make sense to take more folate than recommended by nutritional societies.
 The reference values should therefore - as always - serve as a rough guide.

 AgeFeeding recommendation